jacquessham/SalesAnalytics/USRetail/PredictionModel/Readme.md

 ## Thought on the Result
 The weekly sales does not vary too much that I suspect the model may be overfitted.
 There may be more work could be done to make the model is more useful.
 However, I think this model has achieve our goal making prediction on department-wide weekly sales of all department in all stores.

+## Next Step
+We have achieved the 1st goal of predicting department-wide sales for each store in 2013-2014.
+The next step is to model the effects of promotion of markdowns on holiday weeks.
+You may find more detail [here](../MarkdownModel)